 Common Questions About Fair Debt Collection Practices

-On this page, I answer commonly asked questions about your rights under the Fair Debt Collection Practices Act.
+The Fair Debt Collection Act (FDCPA) provides clear directives for debt collectors.
+On this page are answers provided in the FDCPA to some commonly asked questions about your rights under this law.
 If you have more specific questions, I can help make sure the answers you get are tailored to your needs.
-Call my firm, Peter Scribner, Esq., at 585-643-7109.
+Call my firm, Peter Scribner, Esq., at 585-261-6461.